Glaser Prize in Imaging

 The prize is awarded for the most visually attractive scientific image submitted by a student working in the current academic year in the laboratory of a faculty member with a primary or secondary appointment in the Department of Physiology.
 Images may be obtained with any instrument, may be of any cell or tissue type, and may be subjected to any form of post-acquisition modification.

-- Patrick Desmond, winner of the 2013 Glaser Prize in Imaging, poses with his image
+- Curtis Gallagher, winner of the 2014 Glaser Prize in Imaging, poses with his image of a

-student in the Biochemistry Program doing his thesis research with Dr. Robert Bloch.
+student in the Molecular Medicine Program doing his thesis research with Dr. Matthew Trudeau.

 - Former Department of Physiology professor, Dr. Ed Glaser, poses with the Physiology

-graduate students who submitted images for the Glaser Prize and
+graduate students who submitted images for the 2014 Glaser Prize.